 - i.
-To assess the characteristics of job seekers who graduated in Jan 2019-Mar 2021; - ii.
+To assess the characteristics of job seekers who graduated between January 2019 and March 2021; - ii.
 To investigate the determinants of graduate employability; - iii.
 To explore perceptions of employers concerning the characteristics of the graduate workforce; - iv.
 To explain future graduate unemployment; - v.
 To assess employers' hiring activities during the pandemic; - vi.
 To explore the hiring choices/preferences of employers during this challenging time; and - vii.
 To propose measures to address graduate employability and talent attraction and retention in Penang.